ARoS-NCSU/ChemInfo-LatentRep/README.md

 2. **Prepare data**
 Put your training, validation, and test CSV files under `Data/`.
 Each file should have a column named `smiles`.
+Training, validation and test data can be downloaded from [here](https://drive.google.com/drive/folders/1DPeCl15xXv-mPysPgoZz5EAOHKTJ6_kI?usp=sharing)

 3. **Update config**
 Edit `cfg` in `main.ipynb` notebook.